If your story is reported, please let us know! We love seeing our clients in the media!

 10. Planned more time in Tanzania for wildlife safaris.
 After the climb, I regretted not taking an extra week to go to the Serengeti.
 We only booked a short trip to the Ngorongoro Crater, a mini-Serengeti just a few hours drive away from Kilimanjaro, where for two days we watched lions, elephants, wildebeests, hyenas, hippos, zebra and rhinos.
 It was not enough.
 "Tanzania is a mecca for wildlife safaris," Shawn enthuses.
 "We recommend a five day safari to properly enjoy the main parks.
 Afterwards, a few days on the beaches of Zanzibar, a beautiful island off Tanzania's coast, is the perfect way to end your trip."

 Tim Ward is the author of Zombies on Kilimanjaro: a Father-Son Journey Above the Clouds, a literary narrative of climbing Kilimanjaro.

-secrets and old grudges, and forge an authentic adult relationship.
-The
+divorce, dark secrets and old grudges, and forge an authentic adult relationship.

-high-altitude trek takes them through some of the weirdest landscapes on
+The high-altitude trek takes them through some of the weirdest landscapes

-the planet, and the final all-night climb to the frozen summit tests their
+on the planet, and the final all-night climb to the frozen summit tests

 about ourselves can imprison us in the past, and the importance of letting